2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Award Profile

-In partnership with Movetia, the Swiss National Agency for Exchange and Mobility and the Fulbright Program in Switzerland, offer three grants, which are part of the general Swiss language Assistantship program.
+In partnership with Movetia, the Swiss National Agency for Exchange and Mobility and the Fulbright Program in Switzerland, offer up to six grants, which are part of the general Swiss language Assistantship program.

 The ETAs will assist permanent teaching staff generally at a secondary school, such as Grammar schools, Specialist Vocational schools, or Federal Vocational Baccalaureate schools.

-Applicants can apply to one of three Swiss language regions: French, German, or Italian.
+Applicants can apply to one of two Swiss language regions: French and German.
 They should indicate their language region in the Statement of Grant Purpose.

 Grant Length